 - Create a folder called ‘autonomous’ in the same directory as robot.py

 - Add an empty file called ‘__init__.py’ to that folder

-.py files that you add to the autonomous package will
+.py files that you add to the autonomous package will automatically be

 Dashboard & coprocessor communications¶

 The simplest method to communicate with other programs external to your robot code (examples include dashboards and image processing code) is using NetworkTables.
 NetworkTables is a distributed keystore, or put more simply, it is similar to a python dictionary that is shared across multiple processes.